ikt32/InversePower/InversePower/readme.txt

 This plugin won't work if engine power or torque are modified other scripts.

 The ini file will look like this.
-These are the default values and should be good for usage with Killatomatoes Realistic Driving mod.
+These are the default values and should be good for usage with Killatomate's Realistic Driving mod.

 Don't change the section names (between the [ ] brackets).

 [CONFIG]
 Power = 100
-Torque = 100
+Torque = 80
-Angle = 300
+Angle = 350
 Speed = 200
 Slope = 35